yashnaval/MachineLearning/Yash_ML_SL.md

 <img src="https://nextjournal.com/data/QmfPuPp4V74FyvTTojMj6ix9T8Skj1ji4GhX5Pr6zK8w4N?filename=linear-regression.png&content-type=image/png" alt="linear regression">

 2. **Logistic Regression** :-
-* Logistic Regression is a method used to predict a dependent variable,given a set of independent variables,such that the dependent variable is categorical.It does the prediction by mapping the unseen data to the logit function that has been programmed into it.
-The algorithm predicts the probability of the new data and so it’s output lies between the range of 0 and 1.
+* Logistic Regression could be a method wont to predict a variable,given a collection of independent variables,such that the variable is categorical.It does the prediction by mapping the unseen data to the logit function that has been programmed into it.
+The algorithm predicts the probability of the new data then it’s output lies between the range of 0 and 1.
-* The equation has the form log(Y/1-Y)=B0+B1X1+B2X2+....,where Y is the dependent variable (that's the variable that goes on the Y axis),  X is the independent variable (i.e. it is plotted on the X axis).The output curve is known as Sigmoid 'S' Curve.
+* The equation has the shape log(Y/1-Y)=B0+B1X1+B2X2+....,where Y is that the variable (that's the variable that goes on the Y axis), X is that the variable quantity (i.e. it's plotted on the X axis).The output curve is understood as Sigmoid 'S' Curve. logistic regression
 <img src="https://miro.medium.com/max/499/0*ENkZ5v28CDzuaoYU.png" height="35%" width="35%" alt="logistic regression">

 **difference between Linear regression and logistic regression:-**